Beginners Guide to Peace - Navigating the World of Property

 As you travel the path of peace and liberty, you will find that many advocates of the

-Unfortunately, in the U.S. and many other places, the rights to liberty and property are increasingly under attack in the name of protecting other more nebulous "rights" such as free college education or free birth control.
+Unfortunately, in the U.S. and many other places, the rights to liberty and property are increasingly under attack in the name of protecting other more nebulous "rights" such as free college education.
 This is a gross misunderstanding of what “rights” actually are as well as a flagrant violation of the